Olegna09/entra-id-identity-governance-lab/README.md

 ---

-### 4. Zero Trust is not optional—it’s the baseline
+### 4. Zero Trust is not optional, it’s the baseline
 This project didn’t fully implement Conditional Access, but it made one thing clear: perimeter-based thinking is obsolete.

 Access decisions must continuously evaluate: